robstave/Meowcards/cards/aws/ai/ai2.md

 ### Front

 Which AWS services are commonly used for real-time ML inference?
 (Choose 2)
 - A. Amazon SageMaker Real-time Endpoints
 - B. Amazon S3
 - C. AWS Lambda
 - D. Amazon CloudWatch
 - E. Amazon EC2

 ### Back

 **Correct Answers**: A and C
-**Explanation**: Amazon SageMaker Real-time Endpoints (A) are purpose-built for ML inference with automatic scaling, model monitoring, and support for various instance types including GPU and Inferentia.
-AWS Lambda (C) enables serverless inference for lightweight models with low latency requirements and automatic scaling with a pay-per-invocation pricing model.
-Amazon S3 (B) is a storage service not designed for inference, CloudWatch (D) is for monitoring, and while EC2 (E) can run inference workloads, it requires manual setup and management of infrastructure unlike the specialized services.
+**Explanation**: Amazon SageMaker Real-time Endpoints (A) are designed specifically for real-time ML inference, offering features like automatic scaling, model monitoring, and support for specialized hardware such as GPUs and Inferentia chips.
+AWS Lambda (C) provides a serverless option for lightweight inference tasks, enabling low-latency responses and pay-per-invocation pricing.
+While Amazon EC2 (E) can be configured for inference, it requires manual setup and lacks the built-in optimizations and scalability of SageMaker Endpoints or Lambda.
+Amazon S3 (B) is a storage service, and CloudWatch (D) is used for monitoring, neither of which are designed for inference tasks.
 <!-- Card End -->

 <!-- Card Start -->